spxp/spxp-specs/SPXP-Spec.md

 Implementors can freely chose if they want to provide these extensions and to what degree they want to support it.

 #### SPXP - Profile Management Extension
-Defines how profile owners can manage the server hosting their profile and update the information that gets published.
+Defines how profile owners can manage the server hosting their own profile and update the information that gets published.
 See [SPXP - Profile Management Extension Spec V 0.1](./ProfileManagementExtensionSpec-V01.md)

 #### SPXP - Service Provider Extension